Robert-van-Engelen/Forth850/README.md

     *USER3FFF
     FREE:0100-3FFF

-Loading via Sio (serial) requires a serial adapter.
+Loading via SIO (serial) requires a serial adapter.
 See my post on the [HP Forum](https://www.hpmuseum.org/forum/thread-19431-post-169250.html#pid169250) how to construct one as a DIY project.
 After reserving memory in the Monitor as described above, use the `R` command to read the forth850.ihx file or the